Free consultation

 Liability for a public restroom accident

-Statistically speaking, the vast majority of public restroom accidents in Philadelphia and elsewhere in Pennsylvania are caused by the negligence or carelessness on the part of the owner of the property, which is definitely good news for you if you are looking for financial compensation for your damages and losses suffered as a result of a public restroom injury.
+Statistically speaking, the vast majority of public restroom accidents in Philadelphia are caused by the negligence or carelessness on the part of the owner of the property, which is definitely good news for you if you are looking for financial compensation for your damages and losses suffered as a result of a public restroom injury.

 Seeking compensation for your injury at a restroom